 Theoretically, the stock market and individual stocks should adjust immediately after updated information reaches both the market and its investors.
 However, the day of the week also influences volatility for additional reasons.
-The most volatile day of the week is Monday in the U.S. and International stock markets.
-Many maintain, however, that Wednesday or Friday typically record the most volatility.
-Actual day aside, the overall reason for market volatility is consistent: uncertainty.
+Although there are conflicting opinions regarding which specific days of the week are most volatile for stock trading, three specific days have been highlighted as dynamic opportunities for investing: Monday and Friday.

 Monday volatility captures most observers' votes, as it follows two days of market inactivity.
 Many corporations make earnings and operations announcements after the Friday market close to mitigate the stock price effects of major public or shareholder information.
 The two-day inactivity period, regardless of major announcements, alone also contributes to increased investor activity, generating more volatility and trades.
 Weekend announcements of earnings, executive changes, mergers and acquisitions further increase volatility and activity.